Jord-Gui/pdf-editor/README.md

 References: https://automatetheboringstuff.com/2e/chapter15/

 ## To do
 Add a GUI/Turn it into a web application
+Add parser for command line to do multiple commands at once e.g. merge (cut pdf1) pdf2

 ## Installation instructions
 Tested working with Python 3.8.5